cghw01/SEM/README.md

     CADPHYSICS_BASE=INSTALL_DIRECTORY ./run.sh

+e.g. in the case of the author, this would be:
+    CADPHYSICS_BASE=~/Geant4/geant4.10.05.p01/SEM ./run.sh

 This will start a simulation for alumina and a simulation for silicon as can be seen when `run.sh` is opened in a text editor.

 # Setting up the simulation parameters
-What exactly is simulated can be set in the files present in `Examples/Transmission`.
+What exactly is simulated can be set in the files present in `Examples/Transmission`(these files also exist in the top directory of SEM).
 The sample material can be set in `run.sh` as mentioned before.
 In `YieldCurve.mac` the following can be set:

 The amount of primary particles per energy.
 In the example this is set to 500 in order to have a quick run: